VictorBjorke/DownloadMaid/README.md

 Always backup files before running any automation scripts.
 It is generally not adviseable to run scripts you don't understand on your computer, but in this case I pinky promise that it's not made to hurt your machine, but just does what's described below.
+Also, this README was written by chatGPT, because I couldn't be bothered to do it myself.

 In case you do understand the script: go nuts, have fun, change it, sell it, print it out and eat it, I don't care.